Will NSFAS Fund Me If I Have A Job?

 All South African citizens or permanent residents who want to pursue their education at a TVET college or public university are eligible to get NSFAS funding.
 You must have a South African identity document.
 Without an ID number, NSFAS cannot complete your application.

 If you are a SASSA grant recipient, you qualify to get funding.
 Recipients of these grants are considered poor since they are specifically meant to cushion people within the lower income bracket.
-If your household income, together with other people within your home, is less than R350 000, you deserve to get an NSFAS bursary.
+If your household income, together with that of other people within your home, is less than R350 000, you deserve to get an NSFAS bursary.

 For applicants living with disabilities, their combined gross household income must not exceed R600 per annum.
 NSFAS provides funding to students with disabilities at any of the 50 TVET colleges or 26 public universities.